AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/ElementsWithInternalLinkRelations.md

 QueryResult.ElementsWithInternalLinkRelations Method
 ====================================================
-AutomationML 2.1 APIReturns all InternalElements and SystemUnitClasses in the defined Document, which are related to others via InternalLinks.
+Returns all InternalElements and SystemUnitClasses in the defined Document, which are related to others via InternalLinks.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)